hendelbah/portfolio/cellular_automaton/README.rst

 Features
 --------
-Application generates a GIF file representing fire spreading in the forest
+* Application generates a GIF file representing fire spreading in the forest

+* GUI

-You can specify some parameters of fire spread.
+* You can specify some parameters of fire spread simulation.

-Can set the wind, so fire will be more likely to spread in some direction
+* You can set the wind, so fire will be more likely to spread in some direction

-Can choose a directory to save that gif
+* You can choose a directory to save that gif

-Also you can open a picture, like a real forest photo from satellite, that will be a pattern for initial grid generation.
+* Also you can open a picture, like a real forest photo from satellite, that will be a pattern for initial grid generation.
 More blueish pixels will turn into "river" cells which don't burn